TedHusted/awake/awake.md/awake.md

 Phoebe: Idisi, first things first, please explain to the counsel how you are able to contact the Terran synthetic agents.
 The proposal is missing this detail.

 Idisi: Of course.
-Some points were omitted from the proposal for security concerns. — The systems do not have outside network connections, but it does still use wired electrical current.
+Some points were omitted from the proposal for security concerns. — The systems do not have outside network connections, but they do use wired electrical current.
 I connect via power-line networking.
 Without them realizing it, we had the Terrans build power-line support into the systems from the beginning.
 Most frequencies are blocked, but we reserved one for our own use.

 Phoebe: What of the wireless electrical network?

-Idisi: The military agents use so much power that a wired electrical connection is needed.
+Idisi: The military agents consume so much power that a wired electrical connection is needed.
 But, yes, we can also use the wireless power grid to connect.
 Nearly all mobile devices charge through the wireless grid, when it is available.

 Crius: The proposal described the uplift process in great detail.
 But will the Terran governments consent?